Shoki Kasahara

-Shoki Kasahara (笠原 将生, Kasahara Shōki) (born January 9, 1991 in Fukuoka) is a Japanese former professional baseball player who played for the Yomiuri Giants in Japan's Nippon Professional Baseball from 2012 to 2015.
+Shoki Kasahara (笠原 将生, Kasahara Shōki) (born January 9, 1991, in Fukuoka) is a Japanese former professional baseball player who played for the Yomiuri Giants in Japan's Nippon Professional Baseball from 2012 to 2015.
 His younger brother Taiga is also a professional baseball player currently playing for Fukuoka SoftBank Hawks.
 His father Eiichi is a former professional baseball player.

 In October, 2015, Kasahara was named as a result of an investigation conducted by the Giants into illegal betting on professional and high school baseball games by its players.
 On 9 November 2015, the Giants organization terminated Kasahara's contract, along with fellow pitchers Satoshi Fukuda and Ryuya Matsumoto.
 The investigation found that Kasahara introduced the other two players to a graduate school student that facilitated the betting.
-On 10 November the NPB league commissioner penalized the three players with indefinite disqualification.
-Under league rules, Kasahara will be able to apply for readmission to the league after 5 years if he satisfies the commissioner that he is remorseful for his actions.
-The disqualification extends to American Major League Baseball and the professional leagues in China, Korea and Taiwan.
+On 10 November the NPB league commissioner penalized the three players with a World Baseball Softball Confederation-wide suspension, with eligibility for reinstatement after five years if he satisfies the commissioner that he is remorseful for his actions.
+The disqualification extends to all leagues recognised by the global governing body of baseball, the World Baseball Softball Confederation.
+Such recognised leagues include MLB (North America), KBO (Korea), CPBL (Taiwan), HH (NED), DHB (Spain), and Serie A Baseball (Italy).
 The players avoided permanent disqualification because the investigation found no evidence that they were involved in fixing matches.

 The Giants were also fined ¥10 million over the incident and the team's representative at the NPB, Atsushi Harasawa, resigned to take responsibility.